The politics of conservation in Cambodia - Southeast Asia Globe

 “The witch hunt that the increasingly paranoid Hun Sen regime is doing against Mother Nature activists is further evidence of how scared they are of young people in our videos inspiring countless others,” Gonzalez-Davison wrote to the Globe via messaging app Signal.
 These days he places an auto-delete function on all his messages for security reasons.

 In Chi Phat, a small ecotourism village located upriver from Roman’s Stung Proat ranger station in the Southern Cardamoms, former Mother Nature activist Dara doesn’t take any chances when speaking with Globe reporters.
-Wildlife Alliance have a strong presence in the town through their community building work, and he is concerned about being seen talking to the press.
+Wildlife Alliance have a strong presence in the town through their community building work, and given their government connections he is concerned about his safety if seen talking to the press.

 He arranges a rendezvous – a scenic waterfall on the outskirts of town – and drops off a motorcycle on which to travel to the spot to meet him.
 Serving a 10 month and 15-day sentence himself in 2015 for his environmental activism, today he struggles to earn a living.